Candice Miller: Admonishment by House Ethics Committee

 During the 108th Congress, Miller was admonished by the House Ethics Committee for improperly attempting to influence the vote of fellow Michigan Congressman Nick Smith on a Medicare vote.

 Political positions

 Miller is a signatory of Grover Norquist's Taxpayer Protection Pledge, which commits her to oppose tax increases.

 Miller sat on the House Select Committee on Energy Independence and Global Warming and has praised President Obama for his stance on off-shore oil exploration.
 She supports selling oil and gas leases to help fund the research and development of alternative energy projects.

-On August 31, 2011, Miller complained about the publication by WikiLeaks (a non-profit document archive organisation) of classified documents purloined from the United States government.

-The latest release of stolen American secrets by the organization WikiLeaks once again proves that they are a terrorist operation that puts the lives of Americans and our allies at risk.
-Particularly contemptible and criminal is the release of the identities of sources of information to our nation from those working against despotic regimes or terrorist organizations.
-WikiLeaks can no longer say that they are anything more than an organization that aids and abets enemies of freedom.
-It is long past time for the Obama Administration to take decisive action to shut this criminal operation down and to bring those who steal and release America's secrets and put our allies at risk to justice.
+In December 2010, Miller complained about the leak of US diplomatic cables, and called WikiLeaks a terrorist organisation.

 On April 26, 2012, Miller voted for the controversial Cyber Intelligence Sharing and Protection Act.
 It passed the House of Representatives, but did not become law.